 C.H.
 Robinson came to us with a very specific request: make employees happy.
-And we couldn’t have been happier to help.
+We couldn’t have been happier to help.

 Meeting their employees’ needs—current and future—lay at the heart of C.H.
 Robinson’s design goals for a new Chicago operations center.
 The space we designed reflects C.H.
 Robinson’s personality from the lobby to the rooftop.
 But most importantly, we put employees at the center of the planning strategy to ensure it supports the broad variety of tasks they conduct daily.
 Small breakout spaces for group meetings and one-on-one mentoring feature floor-to-ceiling glass walls, highlighting the company’s commitment to transparency.
 Amenities on each floor include a pantry for snacks and beverages, lounge spaces, and a wellness/serenity room where anyone can find a few moments of quiet.